Victor-Nikliaiev/arhis-next-prisma2-boilerplate/README.md

 All steps to make it has been described in `steps.txt`

-This poject include all you need to malke a boilerplate for commbined using of:
+This poject includes all you need to malke a boilerplate for commbined using of:

 1. ReactJs
 2. NextJs